BestTimesToVisit.com Logo

 money

-While some larger hotels and shops accept cards, cash is king in Kumasi, especially at markets and smaller eateries.
-Have smaller denominations of Ghanaian Cedi (GHS) handy for everyday purchases.
-ATMs are available, but it's wise to withdraw a larger sum at once to minimize transaction fees.
+While many larger hotels and some restaurants accept cards, cash is king in Kumasi, especially for markets and local transport.
+Have smaller denominations of Ghanaian Cedi (GHS) on hand for everyday purchases.
+ATMs are available, but it's wise to withdraw a larger sum at once to minimize fees.

 food